Kōji Kitao: Super World of Sports (1990–1991)

+John Tenta shoot and firing

-Upon joining SWS in November 1990, he joined the Revolution stable and teamed with fellow former sumo Genichiro Tenryu.
-In an appearance at the World Wrestling Federation's WrestleMania VII, Tenryu and Kitao defeated Demolition.
-During his match with another former sumo-turned-pro wrestler in John "Earthquake" Tenta on April 1, 1991 at a show in Kobe, Kitao, who was booked to lose, broke kayfabe by refusing to sell Tenta's attacks, openly stalled the match, and legitimately attempted to gouge Tenta's eyes (which Tenta blocked).
+On April 1, 1991, Kitao was booked in a match against John "Earthquake" Tenta, another former sumotori, at a show jointly produced by SWS and the WWF at World Memorial Hall in Kobe.
+Kitao, who was booked to lose, broke kayfabe by no-selling Tenta's attacks, openly stalled the match, and legitimately attempted to gouge Tenta's eyes (which Tenta blocked).
+The match devolved into an awkward shoot fight, with Kitao attempting to throw a table at Tenta from outside the ring.
 After being shouted at by Tenta and with the crowd chanting Tenta's name, Kitao kicked the referee and was disqualified.
 Afterwards he picked up a microphone and in a shoot promo announced that wrestling was fake and Tenta could never really beat him, as other Japanese wrestlers attempted to restrain him.

-Kitao was fired from SWS as a result, while promotion officials were concerned that Kitao might further expose the business to national newspapers; The Great Kabuki was also eventually relegated and later fired as a SWS booker when officials discovered he had advised Tenta to stiff Kitao in an attempt to provoke his temper and get him expelled.
+According to Masakatsu Funaki and Yoshiaki Yatsu, Kitao rushed back to the locker room straight to the office of Hachiro Tanaka, SWS's manager, and was met by his wife, who called him out for his attitude.
+In response to her scolding, he threw a chair at her direction and left to get a taxi called in by KY Wakamatsu to be taken away safely, as wrestlers like Bret Hart, Randy Savage and in particular Hulk Hogan, who was scheduled to face Yatsu later in the night, were reportedly angry and were waiting for him at the locker rooms, while Akio Sato had to calm them all down.
+Days later, Kitao apologized to Tanaka and Tenryu, but due to the heavy demand of his expulsion, he was fired from SWS as a result, due to promotion officials being concerned that Kitao might further expose the business to national newspapers; The Great Kabuki was also eventually relegated and later fired as a SWS booker when officials discovered he had advised Tenta to stiff Kitao in an attempt to provoke his temper and get him expelled.

+Bruce Prichard claimed on his podcast that Kitao was to blame for the encounter, as he was unwilling to sell for Tenta, whom he considered an inferior wrestler.
+Mike D'Orso suggested the two had a backstage rivalry dating back to their respective sumo careers.

+World Wrestling Federation (1991)

+Kitao made an appearance at the World Wrestling Federation's WrestleMania VII, with Genichiro Tenryu as they defeated Demolition.